I went in search of a ghost story.

 Aunt Ollie was murdered by her step-son in their trailer home.
 He killed both Aunt Ollie and her husband.
 Even the part of the story where the boy stood outside the trailer house and shot it up and them in it was part of the stories we kids heard.
 I didn’t know the part about the family’s pet canary being killed, though.

-The report says that his brother, a law student, fought to get his brother admitted to the Oregon State Hospital.
-I reached out to that brother to see what happened to the kid, but I never heard back.
+The report says that the killer’s brother, a law student, fought to get his brother admitted to the Oregon State Hospital.
+I reached out to that brother – a lawyer in Oregon – to see what happened to the kid, but I never heard back.

-With the help of my own private investigator who shall remain anonymous because I may need their help again in the future, I was able to determine that the boy was listed as a student in the yearbook at Madras High School in 1967 and again in 1968.
-And, then, in the yearbook at a high school at South Salem in 1970.
-So it would appear that whatever the consequences he faced for killing Aunt Ollie and her husband had no affect on his educational pursuits.
+With the help of my own private investigator who shall remain anonymous because I may need their help again in the future, I was able to determine that the boy was listed as a student in the yearbook in the years following Ollie’s murder.
+So it would appear that whatever the consequences he faced had no affect on his educational pursuits.
 Imagine a kid today killing two people with a shotgun and showing up to Math class tomorrow.

 Anyway, like I said, I went in search of a ghost story and I found one.